LennartFr/alf20191ibmbc/HL BYFA.md

 5. Followed by ./byfn.sh down
 ~~~~

+# Fabcar, your first application running on Hyperledger Fabric

-# Step 4 Bringing up and query the Fabric
+## Step 4 Bringing up and querying the Fabric

 <img src="https://farm5.staticflickr.com/4525/26498674439_24631680fc_c.jpg" width="800" height="299" alt="Hyperledger helloworld">

 ~~~~
 1. We then do cd to fabric-samples/fabcar